1jour1vin

 About the wine:

-Made from a newly acquired vineyard that has long been farmed organically, the 2011 Fleurie reveals deep, delicate aromas of plum and blackberry with piquant notes of spice, stone, iodine, and marrow.
+Made from a newly acquired vineyard that has long been cultivated using organic farming methods, the 2011 Fleurie reveals deep and delicate aromas of plum and blackberry with piquant nuances of spice, stone, iodine, and bone marrow.
 A deep, rich wine with a long finish, it stands out for its excellent drinkability.
-Expect this newcomer to deliver pleasure until at least 2018.
+You can expect to enjoy this newcomer until at least 2018.

 About the estate: